tmfarrell/tmfarrell.github.io/_posts/2018-01-14-generalizing_biology.md

 specific techniques for specific cases.
 Studying "interesting" patients, diseases or disorders.
 Finding rare genetic mutations.

+### Generality and Physics/ Math

 On the other hand, the harder, more formal sciences---math, physics, computer science, statistics---seem to do the opposite.
 The more general your contribution, the more widely respected.
 The more general, the better.

-And this is why these sciences have been more successful.
-I think it's probably safe to argue that generalizability is actually proportional to utility.
+And this is why I think these sciences have been more successful.

+In fact, it's probably safe to argue that generalizability is actually proportional to utility.
 By definition, the more general a statement, the greater the number of specific facts it applies to.
-And it must be reasonable to say that the more specific facts a statement applies to the more useful.<sup id="a1">[1](#f1)</sup>
+And it's reasonable that the more specific facts a statement applies to, the more useful.<sup id="a1">[1](#f1)</sup>

+### Biology vs Physics/ Math

-But why this difference between the more formal sciences and biology?
-Maybe because the formal disciplines have the luxury of being formal.
+But why this difference between the "hard" sciences and biology?

+Maybe because physics/ math have the luxury of being formal.
 Medicine/ biology can't entertain this luxury because life is messy.
-There is little time for theory and formality when you're dealing with bags of meat and water.
+There's little time for theory when you're dealing with bags of meat and water.
+You have to be practical.

 There are examples in the history of biology/ medicine where generality has shown its utility there too, though.

-The most obvious example is the discovery of the central dogma.
-DNA \\(\Rightarrow\\) RNA \\(\Rightarrow\\) Protein.
-The very reason this was exciting/ useful was because it applied (i.e. generalized) to **all** living organisms.
+The most obvious example is the discovery of the central dogma: DNA \\(\Rightarrow\\) RNA \\(\Rightarrow\\) Protein.
+The exact reason this was exciting was because it applied (i.e. generalized) to **all organisms on the tree of life**.
 The central dogma is the very basis for biological life.

+### Towards a Generalized Biology/ Medicine

-So it is possible to achieve generality in biology.
-It's now just a question of layers and data acquistion.
+So it is in fact possible to achieve generality in biology.

+So now just a question of layers and data acquistion.
 Which layer to focus on and how to get the data.
 As biology/ medicine become increasingly informational, the name of the game will more and more be **generalizability** rather than specificity.